 A microphone and 1.3Mp camera are also provided; the camera is quick to activate via the menu button and pretty good for a webcam – do remember that in the natural “pad” user position, we can see up your nose.
 I recommend using a stand, or nose hair clippers – either one.
 Please.
 It’s like the Blair Witch project, only there are two forests… (Please note, I have not at this time included a sample picture from the webcam in use as intended.
 Have a guess why ;) ).

 Where was I?
 Oh, yeah.
-Essentially then, if your experience of Shanzai or OEM products has been stuff like those Windows CE netbooks or Elonex’s feeble attempt to market them here (remember their little… um… One+ thingy?
+Essentially then, if your experience of Shanzhai or OEM products has been stuff like those Windows CE netbooks or Elonex’s feeble attempt to market them here (remember their little… um… One+ thingy?
 With the rubber keyboard and the CPU power of a washing machine?
-No. Neither does anyone else, thankfully), you can step forward right now – this is better made than my Dell Mini 10.
+No. Neither does anyone else, thankfully), you can stop hiding behind the sofa – this is better made than my Dell Mini 10.

 It’s not all roses, of course.
 The compromise on this system is the battery; there’s also the inevitable side effect of being able to run a desktop OS on a machine this size and get reasonable performance – heat.
 The battery, which is built in, is around 3000mAh and lasts for around 2 hours at most, and more realistically just over an hour of WiFi and media.
 That really limits autonomy; my review unit also had a surprisingly short power cable but was rushed to me with an alternative PSU.
 The heat is not a performance issue, but it does limit how comfortable it is on your lap.